Things to see and do in Bulgaria

 Sample the folklore

 Bulgaria's traditional music festivals are an important part of Bulgarian rural life.
-Pirin Pee festival features the famous Pirin Folk Ensemble, a major group based in Blagoevgrad.
+Pirin Folk festival features the famous Pirin Folk Ensemble, a major group based in Blagoevgrad.
+Participants from different countries gather to share traditions, culture and languages on behalf of folklore songs.

 Ski the slopes

-Quaint Bansko (www.banskoski.com) is the newest ski area, set in a historical town at the foot of the Pirin Mountains; Pamporovo (www.pamporovoresort.com), in the Rhodopi range, is Europe's southernmost ski resort; and Borovets (www.borovets-bg.com), in the Rila Mountains, is Bulgaria's oldest and largest mountain resort.
+Quaint Bansko (www.banskoski.com) is the newest ski area, set in a historical town at the foot of the Pirin Mountains; Pamporovo (www.pamporovoresort.com), in the Rhodope range, is the best-known in Southeastern Europe; and Borovets (www.borovets-bg.com), in the Rila Mountains, is Bulgaria's oldest and largest mountain resort.

 Swim in the Black Sea